cs1302uga/cs1302-tutorials/unix/README.rst

   the example shown above?

 The ``bash`` program can also be used to execute scripts containing sequences of commands and more.
-We will cover scripts in another reading.
+We will cover the creation and execution of scripts in another reading.

 Navigating the Filesystem
 -------------------------